Week 04: From Copilot to Agentic CLI Workflows

 End of Class Reflection:

-Workflow change: How did using Claude Code feel different from chat-based AI?
+Workflow change: How did using Claude Code feel different from Copilot or chat-based AI?
 What was faster?
 What was harder?

 Trust calibration: When did you trust Claude Code’s output?
 When did you double-check?
 How do you decide?

-Use cases: For what tasks would you now prefer Claude Code over ChatGPT/Claude.ai?
-When would you still use chat?
+Use cases: For what tasks would you now prefer Claude Code over Copilot/ChatGPT/Claude.ai?
+When would you still use IDE or chat tools?

 Data generation: What did you learn from creating synthetic data?
 How could this help in your own projects?